Microchip-MPLAB-Harmony/core_apps_sam_e70_s70_v70_v71/apps/driver/usart/sync/usart_multi_instance/readme.md

   - [mikroBUS Xplained Pro board](https://www.microchip.com/developmenttools/ProductDetails/ATMBUSADAPTER-XPRO)
   - [USB UART click board](https://www.mikroe.com/usb-uart-click)

-- Connect the [mikroBUS Xplained Pro board](https://www.microchip.com/developmenttools/ProductDetails/ATMBUSADAPTER-XPRO) to the MikroBus header
-- Install an [USB UART click board](https://www.mikroe.com/usb-uart-click) on to the [mikroBUS Xplained Pro board](https://www.microchip.com/developmenttools/ProductDetails/ATMBUSADAPTER-XPRO)
+- Connect a [USB UART click board](https://www.mikroe.com/usb-uart-click) on to to the MikroBus header
 - Connect the Debug USB port on the board to the computer using a micro USB cable (This will enumerate as a COM port)
 - Connect mini USB cable to the [USB UART click board](https://www.mikroe.com/usb-uart-click) (This will enumerate the second port)